-Non-derivative financial assets include mainly investments in exchange traded funds and financial funds, trade and other receivables, and cash and cash equivalents.
+Non-derivative financial assets comprise mainly investments in exchange traded funds, deposit notes and money market funds, trade and other receivables, and cash and cash equivalents.

 The Group initially recognizes financial assets at the date the Group becomes a party to contractual provisions of the instrument, meaning the date that the Group fulfills its obligations under the contract.